TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/training_step_xgboost.md

 ## Environment Variables
 The training step sets the following environment variables for the training job:
 - **CA_REPOSITORY_ARN**: ARN for the secure PyPI repository
+- Additional environment variables can be specified in the config.env dictionary

 ## Usage Example
 ```python